 - A printer (optional).
 You will be able to download all your material in PDF format.
 You can print or save on your computer.

-Yes, you will receive a final certificate of completion for the 40-hour training program so that you can apply for NBCM or CCHI national certification exams.
-The certificate will be emailed to you within 48 hours after your request and confirmation of the course completion.
+Yes, you will receive a final certificate of completion for the 40-hour training program so that you can apply to take the national exam or for a job.
+The certificate will be emailed to you within 48 hours after your request and verification of your successful completion is established.